scikit-learn-contrib/scikit-matter/paper/paper.md

 While machine learning algorithms are fully general and can be applied to a wide variety of fields, the relative importance of different aspects of machine learning workflows can vary wildly between disciplines.
 The `skcosmo` package thus provides machine learning algorithms developed to meet the specific needs of those who use machine learning to understand or represent collections of atoms or molecules, where there is increased emphasis on the representation of physical entities---namely, atoms, their connectivity, or their relative orientation in space---in a numerical format compatible with machine learning pipelines, known as the _featurization_.
 This emphasis stems from both the variety of available featurization techniques and from the expanse of tunable hyperparameters within each technique, necessitating methods for comparing featurizations, removing redundant features, or condensing features.
 Currently, `skcosmo` contains algorithms developed by the Laboratory of Computational Science and Modeling (COSMO) to address these specific problems, the open-source implementation of which were all previously unavailable.

-- Feature Reconstruction Measures[@Goscinski2021] - both global and local measures to describe the linearly decodable information of one representation by another one.
+- Feature Reconstruction Measures - both global and local measures to describe the linearly decodable information of one representation by another one, as demonstrated in [@Goscinski2021].
 This set of unsupervised algorithms is of particular use in quantifying the effect of hyperparameters on representations.

     ![**A sketch of the different feature reconstruction measures** with two manifolds describing the same dataset for two different sets of three features.
 The reconstructions describe mappings of the squared manifold onto the curved manifold.
 The linear reconstruction scales the feature dimensions in different intensities.
 The orthogonal reconstruction is used to describe such strong divergent scalings between feature dimensions in the linear mapping.
 The local reconstruction linearly maps the local environment defined by the number of neighbours around each point.
 While a global linear reconstruction cannot capture the curvatures, a locally linear reconstruction for each datapoint can.\label{fig:frm}](frm.png)

-- Hybrid Supervised-Unsupervised Dimensionality Reduction and Regression[@deJong1992, @Helfrecht2020] - linear and
-non-linear techniques to combine features into latent-space projections (similar to PCA) that also incorporate target information.
-This is of particular use when condensing features prior to property regression or constructing structure-property maps, such as those analyzable via[@Fraux2020].
+- Hybrid Supervised-Unsupervised Dimensionality Reduction and Regression - Linear and non-linear techniques to combine features into latent-space projections (similar to PCA) that also incorporate target information, originally reported in [@deJong1992] and [@Helfrecht2020].
+This is of particular use when condensing features prior to property regression or constructing structure-property maps, such as those analyzable via [@Fraux2020].
 In Kernel Principal Covariates Regression (KPCovR), a mixing parameter $\alpha$ interpolates between kernel ridge regression ($\alpha=0$) and kernel principal components analysis (KPCA, $\alpha=1$).
 An example of KPCovR performed on a toy dataset is given in \autoref{fig:KPCovR}.

     ![**The evolution of latent-space projections and regressions as the mixing parameter $\alpha$ goes from 1 (Kernel PCA) to 0 (Kernel Ridge Regression) in Kernel PCovR.** This procedure transforms the latent space projection in hyperspace to minimize combined KPCA and KRR loss.
 Typically, a value of $\alpha=0.5$ yields the ideal projection and can be used to construct feature-property maps. \label{fig:KPCovR}](toy_kpcovr.png)

-- Feature and Sample Selection [@Imbalzano2018, @Cersonsky2021] - methods focused on determining
-a diverse or information-rich subset of features or samples for machine learning problems.
+- Feature and Sample Selection - Methods focused on determining a diverse or information-rich subset of features or samples for machine learning problems, originally detailed in [@Imbalzano2018] and [@Cersonsky2021].
 The feature and sample importances are computed based upon their correlation with the principal covariates, such as those plotted in \autoref{fig:KPCovR}.

 scikit-COSMO also contains minimal datasets used to test the implementation, including a small subset of molecules and their NMR chemical shieldings, as reported in [@Ceriotti2019].
 As a note, `skcosmo` itself does not compute atomic descriptors directly, and instead takes as input descriptors computed by prominent software such as `librascal` [@Musil2021], `QUIP`[@quip], and `DScribe`[@dscribe].